scoufal1/cs312-final-project/README.md

-# cs312-final-project

-# particles
+# cs312-final-project: mass-spring simulation

-Implements particle systems using openGL
+Implements mass-spring particle simulation using openGL

-TODO: Add a representative image for your project here

 ## How to build